Resolutions & General Assemblies

 International Congresses and General Assemblies are held every 3 years in various countries of the world.
 The General Assemblies decide upon administrative policy.
 Resolutions expressing the concerns of the members are submitted to the General Assembly for approval and passed resolutions reflect the policy and position of MWIA to various topics.

 Timeline for drafting and approving Resolutions

-- The template for submitting the resolutions and further information can be downlaoded under this link
+- The new template (version May 2017) for submitting the resolutions and further information can be downlaoded under this link

-- A MWIA members guide to General assemblies including voting for Exco and Resolutions can be found under this link.
+- An updated MWIA members guide to General assemblies including voting for Exco and Resolutions (version May 2017) can be found under this link.

 All MWIA resolutions are summarized here:

 MWIA Resolutions 2016

 MWIA Resolutions 1929 – 2013

 Rules for the Jhirad Oration Award